pgradone/FBN/README.md

 	Foods include ingredients that can be incorporated in recipes.
 Foods can be be rated by collaborators Ingredients (classified in food groups) can be used in recipes.
 	Ingredients have a score according to their degree of processing and their origin (Animal or Plant kingdom)
+## Search
+  Ability to perform queries on any field and any table

 # Web Structure